Commuting and touring bikes are combined in this

 it is always necessary to replace parts and upgrade components.
 Because of

-this, stock bikes often end up costing more than if they were custom built from
+this stock bikes often end up costing more than if they were custom build from

 the start.
-I have concluded that most stock bicycles will always have
+I have concluded that most stock bicycle will always have

 costly shortcomings and never satisfy individual needs.

 The only way to build a personal dream touring

 bike is buy a favorite frameset and hand pick every component that goes on it or

 upgrade and modify a current bike.
 Of course all of the choices involved

 in building the ultimate touring bike are confusing which is why I have created

 this technical portion of our web site.
 I do not claim to have all of the